9/11 Memorial and Museum plans 20th anniversary events despite financial hardship

 But as we approach the milestone 20th anniversary of that tragic day, the center is dealing with budget cuts, brought on by the pandemic and the city’s ensuing shutdown and the slow return of tourists.

-“We don’t have an endowment, our business model was based on the revenue we could generate from admissions; when we closed our doors, our business model collapsed over night,” said Greenwald.
+“We don’t have an endowment, our business model was based on the revenue we could generate from admissions; when we closed our doors, our business model collapsed over night,” Greenwald said.
 “We had to make some hard decisions like so many organizations: we had to cut expenses, like cutting personnel, and that was probably the most heartbreaking thing I’ve had to do.”

 Before the pandemic, the museum saw 8,500 daily visitors.
 Right after it reopened, it dwindled to several hundred a day.
 More recently, it’s ticked back up to around 4,500 a day.